anon-blue/anon.blue/README.txt

 shdsssssssddddddd               That's you, of course?
               I can and I  and you.
 It's you.  bnmk./p;'[-6trishdxcb bm,m.,p;/09 5e4skjzdhxfgbnkloftdrxkgfhmj,nm.nlkphgf4sirshgh jkmkl'khb.vhjyvkggligbghffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffghmnhmfrgm.re.fffffffffffffffff
+fffffffffffffffffffffffffffffffffffffffffffffffffghmnhmfrgm.re.;.;.;,lmlkmknmknj
-ffffffffffffffffffffffeigihgiosgdlhghghhjghsohgdsojgthe be foof atheratherjh
+nhjbhhhhhhhbjkjnkjnknjkwurenkesjhishabihjghsohgdsojgthe be foof atheratherjh

                             One step ahead
                           huawei xs     ashuaishiyige dashuanfnrioifejfjpodjgopj